Hugo Ball: Life and work

 As co-founder of the Cabaret Voltaire and a magazine with the same name, Cabaret Voltaire, in Zürich, he led the Dada movement in Zürich and is one of the people credited with naming the movement "Dada," by allegedly choosing the word at random from a dictionary.
 His companion and future wife, Emmy Hennings, was also a member of Dada.

 His involvement with the Dada movement lasted approximately two years.
 He then worked for a short period as a journalist for Die Freie Zeitung in Bern.
 After returning to Catholicism in July 1920, Ball retired to the canton of Ticino, where he lived a religious and relatively poor life with Emmy Hennings.
 He contributed to the journal Hochland during this time.
-He also began the process of revising his diaries from 1910 to 1921, which were later published under the title Die Flucht aus der Zeit (Flight Out of Time).
+He also began the process of revising his diaries from 1910 to 1921, which were later published under the title Flight out of Time.
 These diaries provide a wealth of information concerning the people and events of the Zürich Dada movement.
 He died in Sant'Abbondio (Gentilino), Switzerland, of stomach cancer on 14 September 1927.